MetOffice/fab/docs/source/howto_write_config.rst

 Writing Fab config should feel as simple as writing traditional config.
 The user isn't exposed to underlying details unless they need more control.

 Here's a simple config without any build steps.
+We'll start adding steps in the next section.

 .. code-block::
     :linenos: